JPMorgan CEO Dimon calls 'bad recession', mulls suspending 2020 dividend

 "If the board suspended the dividend, it would be out of extreme prudence and based upon continued uncertainty over what the next few years will bring," Dimon said.
-Dimon, who returned to work last week after undergoing emergency heart surgery in March, highlighted several other challenges that the bank is facing, saying its call centers have struggled in the current environment, with many of them effectively shutting down due to local restrictions.
+Dimon highlighted some challenges seen at the bank's call centers, where a handful of staff have fallen ill, customer call volumes are at record highs and local restrictions have effectively shuttered some offices.

-JPMorgan will extend benefits to customers hit hard by the health crisis, by introducing measures such as waivers for late fees and a 90-day grace period for mortgage and auto loan payments, according to the letter.
+For customers hurt by the crisis, the bank is offering a 90-day grace period to make mortgage and auto loan payments, removing minimum payment requirements on credit cards, and waiving any late fees for those types of accounts, according to the letter.
 Dimon also said that the vast majority of the bank's 16,850 ATMs were "well-stocked and still functioning" to provide cash for customers.

-RELIEF MEASURES The bank said it had extended about $950 million in new loans to small businesses and would still extend credit to small businesses.
+RELIEF MEASURES The bank said it had extended about $950 million in new loans to small businesses over the last 60 days and would still extend credit to small businesses.

 "In both our central case scenario for 2020 results and in our extremely adverse scenario, we are lending – currently or plan to do so – an additional $150 billion for our clients' needs," Dimon said.
 Even with that lending, Dimon wrote JPMorgan currently has over $500 billion in total liquid assets and $300 billion in incremental borrowing capacity from the Federal Reserve and Federal Home Loan Banks.